reiver/fist-protocol/README.md

 * ✅ the protocol is **simple enough** for a competent software developer to be able to create a (simple) working **server** as a weekend project
 * ✅ all of a user's content was provided as a **single download**

+### Finger Protocol Disadvantages

+Some undesirable qualities of the 1970s era **finger protocol** are:

+* when a client receives a response from a server, you do not know whether you received all the data or not, or if the connection was disconnected prematurely